Skip to main content

 Local Image Model

 Since we're already using KoboldCpp to run the text model, we can use it for the image model too.
-But as before, anything that exposes an AUTOMATIC1111-shape API will also work.
-KoboldCpp is pretty easy and convenient but you might get better performance and lower VRAM usage with Forge or AUTOMATIC1111 or others.
+But Yozakura supports a variety of other software as well.
+KoboldCpp is pretty easy and convenient but you might get better performance and lower VRAM usage with other software.

 For an image model, WAI Illustrious SDXL is a good baseline model for manga/anime style images that follows prompts well.